moosecreates/tailtown/docs/features/StaffScheduling.md

 - `StaffAvailabilityForm`: Manages the creation, editing, and deletion of availability records
 - `StaffTimeOffForm`: Manages the creation, editing, and deletion of time off requests
 - `StaffScheduleForm`: Manages the creation and editing of staff schedule entries
-- `StaffScheduleCalendar`: Displays staff schedules in a calendar view
+- `StaffScheduleCalendar`: Displays staff schedules in a calendar view with 12-hour time format (AM/PM)

 ### API Endpoints